Want to know why porridge is good for you? Read on for our expert health editor's guide then check out our quick porridge toppers.

 "I’m Scottish so I was always taught to cook the oats themselves – either porridge or pinhead – in just water with a tiny pinch of salt.
 Only then should you add your toppings and a splash of milk or cream if it’s really cold out.
 I personally like a splash of milk and a big spoon of deep roast peanut butter and raspberry jam."

-– Adam Bush, deputy food editor
+– Adam Bush, former deputy food editor

 "I use fine milled porridge oats, I think you get a stodgier/smoother porridge which is the consistency I’m looking for, for comfort and warmth on chilly mornings.
 I keep rolled oats in the cupboard too, for granolas, crumbles or topping cakes."

-– Anna Glover, food editor
+– Anna Glover, Food Director

 What is the best milk for porridge?